AlumnIQ/momentcfc/readme.md

 #### startOf / endOf

 Returns a new moment instance with the date/time shifted to the start or end of the specified date part.
-For example, the end of the current week:
+For example, the end of the current week*:

 	endOfWeek = new moment().endOf('week');

 Or the start of the next quarter:

 	nextQuarter = new moment().startOf('quarter').add(1, 'quarter');

+**\* Weeks are assumed to be Sun-Sat**

 #### Clone